Medical Missions & Outreach

 The Department of Community and Global Health is grateful for the financial assistance made available to students each year through our Endowed Scholarship Program.
 Through the generosity of the University’s supporters, over $1 million has been contributed to our private scholarship endowment fund to help Campbell students participate in medical missions.

-* proposed trips are subject to COVID-19 travel restrictions and university approval.
+* proposed trips are subject to cancellation and university approval.

 Available Scholarships